 You’ve probably run into some videos (whether they be on Twitch, YouTube, or another platform) that are nearly unwatchable due to their poor quality.
 From blurry images to terrible audio, these content creators have missed the mark in almost every way.

-When it comes to Twitch streaming, you’ll want to make sure to invest in a good camera so viewers can see your reactions in real-time.
-More importantly, you should invest in a high-quality microphone to ensure that you’ll always have crystal-clear audio while gaming.
+When it comes to Twitch streaming, you’ll want to make sure to invest in a good streaming camera and a quality phone gimbal for IRL streams, so viewers can see your reactions in real-time.
+More importantly, you should invest in one of the best waterproof keyboards and a high-quality studio microphone to ensure that you’ll always have crystal-clear audio while gaming.
+Why the best waterproof keyboard?
+You’ll likely be drinking energy drinks that are easily spill-able, of course!

 Tip 2: Double-Check Your Internet Connection

 While your internet connection doesn’t have to be lightning-fast to deliver a high-quality Twitch stream to your viewers, it does have to be decent.
-Many experts suggest an internet speed of at least 3.6 Mbps when using a standard video camera and microphone.
+Many experts suggest a streaming internet speed of at least 8 Mbps when using a standard video camera and microphone.

 Tip 3: Team Up With Your Friends